Aledo, Illinois: 2010 census

+Income and poverty

 The 2009-2013 American Community Survey estimated the median household income in 2013 to be $39,424 and the median family income to be $56,546.
 Full-time, year-round male workers were estimated to have a median income of $44,435 and females $30,357.
 The per capita income was $21,373.
 About 15.0% of families and 18.4% of the population were estimated to be below the poverty line, including 22.1% of those under age 18 and 11.7% of those age 65 or over.

+Employment

 The American Community Survey estimated that in 2013 there were 1,740 civilians 16 years and over employed.
 Of those, 33.7% were estimated to be employed in educational services, health care or social assistance, 14.3% in manufacturing, 10.0% in construction, 8.4% in retail trade, 6.8% in professional, scientific, management, administrative or waste management services, 6.1% in finance, insurance, real estate, rental and leasing, 4.8% in arts, entertainment, recreation, accommodation or food services and the remaining 15.9% in other trades, including agriculture, forestry, fishing and hunting, mining, wholesale trade, transportation and warehousing, utilities, information, public administration and other services.